mlsteele/slot.js/README.md

     # To explicitly clear a slot so that no old callbacks fire.
     slot.clear()

+## Use In Browser
+Slots were originally intended for browser.
+The `slot.coffee` file uses

+    module.exports = make_slot

+for convenience during testing.
+To use slots in the browser, replace that line with whatever import system you are using, or copy the function into your helpers file.

 ## TODO
 - test with non-anonymous callback functions
 - add slot.clear() method